EvyatarChaimoff/MNIST-USER_DRAWING-CNN-SVM-Classifier/README.md

 ## Setting Up the Project

 To run the project successfully, follow the steps below.
-All terminal commands are written for **Git Bash** (installed with Git on Windows), but will also work in standard command lines (CMD, PowerShell, or VS Code terminal) if Python is properly configured.
+All terminal commands are written for **Git Bash** (installed with Git on Windows), but will also work in standard command lines (CMD, PowerShell, or VS Code terminal) if Python and Git is properly configured.

 ---